Diaphragmatic hernia repair - congenital

 Your baby will have tubes placed:

-- In the mouth to the stomach to keep air out of the stomach
+- From the mouth or nose to the stomach to keep air out of the stomach

 - In an artery to monitor blood pressure